llegard/DeScan/README.md

 ### Project Status

 This repository contains a proof-of-concept implementation of DeScan.
-While this implementation has been evaluated extensively using simulations and various scenarios, it is currently not suitable for a deployment.
+This implementation has been used for extensive evaluations using simulations and various scenarios, however this is not a production-ready version.
-For example, the implementation currently lacks a persistent layer and stores all information in memory.
-This would be a key next milestone of the DeScan project.
+Current implementation lacks a persistent layer and stores all information in memory.
+Adding a storage layer would be the next major step for the development of the DeScan project.

 ### Organization